shravanirakala/LiveTfLArrivals/README.md

-# Real-Time Streaming Data Pipeline for Transportation
+# Real-Time Streaming Data Pipeline for Transport for London(Tfl)

-Realtime TfL Transport(for London) Pipeline, using Airflow for scheduling, Kafka for streaming with Spark processing, and storing the results in Cassandra db.
+stream-tfl-to-cassandra is an end-to-end real-time data streaming pipeline that ingests live arrivals data from the Transport for London (TfL) API.
+Built using popular technologies like Apache Airflow, Apache Kafka, Cassandra and Docker.

-# Streaming Data Architecture
+# Architecture Overview

-- **Airflow**: Schedules and orchestrates the TfL API data ingestion pipeline.
+- **Apache Airflow**: Schedules and orchestrates the TfL API data ingestion pipeline.
-- **PostgreSQL**: Backend metadata store for Airflow.
 - **Kafka**: Broker for streaming data, Buffers real-time transport events (tubes and delays).
-- **Spark**: Consumes from Kafka, parses, and transforms messages.
+- **Apache Spark**: Consumes from Kafka, parses, and transforms messages.
-- **Cassandra**: Stores the final processed data.
+- **Apache Cassandra**: Stores the final processed data for low latency and higher scalability.
+- **PostgreSQL**: Used by Airflow for backend metadata storage.
 - **Docker Compose**: Orchestrates all services for local development.

 # Project Structure